michaelkhan3/ISaidYes/README.md

-# I Said Yes 😤
+# Resize1C 🔎💻

- Chrome extension to automatically click the "Yes" on Stay signed in?
-Page
+ Chrome extension to automatically resize the GoPerform window to fill the entire brownser.